andreasvc/disco-dop/docs/params.rst

 Parameters for specifying a parsing experiment (runexp)
 =======================================================

-A parsing experiment consists of a sequence of stages, and a set of global options:
+A parsing experiment is defined by a sequence of stages, and a set of global options:

 .. code-block:: python